-In patients who have experienced anaphylaxis during infusion with ELELYSO, caution should be exercised upon rechallenge; appropriate medical support should be readily available [see ADVERSE REACTIONS].
+Consider the risks and benefits of re-administering ELELYSO in patients who have experienced a severe reaction associated with ELELYSO.
+Caution should be exercised upon rechallenge, and appropriate medical support should be readily available [see ADVERSE REACTIONS].

 Use In Specific Populations

 The limited available data on ELELYSO use in pregnant women are not sufficient to inform a drug-associated risk.
 However, there are clinical considerations [see Clinical Considerations].
 In animal reproduction studies when pregnant rats and rabbits were administered taliglucerase alfa at intravenous doses up to 5 times the recommended human dose (RHD),there was no evidence of embryofetal toxicity [see Data].
 The estimated background risk of major birth defects and miscarriage for the indicated population(s) are unknown.
 In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2 to 4% and 15 to 20%, respectively.